 There are three bureaus that collect your financial information in the US:

 Credit reports are available to you and the financial institutions with whom you apply for funding.
 Your financial activity is kept in credit reports for a specified amount of time.
 It’s essential to keep in mind that specific financial behavior can continue to negatively impact your life several years from now.
 For example, late payments and civil judgments stay on your credit report for seven years.

 The longest penalty is ten years, which occurs to people who file for Chapter 7 bankruptcy.
 However, not all activity is harmful.
 If you open a loan account and then decide to close it on your own, that information is also retained for ten years.

 It may be possible for a borrower to achieve a perfect credit score of 850, but how can someone work to increase their credit score?

 The good news is that if you want to increase your current credit score, it may only take 30 days to raise your credit score as much as 100 points.
+So, it will take some time to improve your score, but it is possible.
 Credit scores are not randomly generated.
 This means you can quickly and easily learn the steps you need to take to appear more financially responsible to lenders.